Giuliana Sgrena

 Giuliana Sgrena (born 20 December 1948) is an Italian journalist who works for the Italian communist newspaper il manifesto and the German weekly Die Zeit.
 While working in Iraq, she was kidnapped by insurgents on 4 February 2005.
 After her release on 4 March, Sgrena and the two Italian intelligence officers who had helped secure her release came under fire from U.S. forces while on their way to Baghdad International Airport.
-Nicola Calipari, a major general in the Italian Military Intelligence and Security Service was killed, and Sgrena and one other officer were wounded in the incident.
+Nicola Calipari, a major general in the Italian Military Intelligence and Security Service (SISMI) was killed, and Sgrena and Andrea Carpani, the other Italian officer taking her to the airport, were wounded in the incident.
 The event caused an international outcry.

 Background and career

 Giuliana Sgrena was born and raised in Masera, Province of Verbano-Cusio-Ossola, a town of fewer than 1,000 people that had seen intense fighting during World War II between Italian partisans and German soldiers.
 Her father, Franco Sgrena, was a noted partisan during the war and later became an activist in the communist railway union.

 Sgrena studied in Milan where she became involved in leftist politics.
 She became a professed pacifist and from 1980 worked for Guerra e Pace, a weekly publication edited by Michelangelo Notarianni.
-In 1988, she joined the communist paper Il Manifesto and, as a war correspondent, has since covered conflicts such as the Algerian Civil War, the Somalian and the Afghanistan conflicts.
+In 1988, she joined the communist paper Il Manifesto and, as a war correspondent, has since covered conflicts such as the Algerian Civil War, the Somali and the Afghanistan conflicts.
 During her travels, she reported extensively on topics from the Horn of Africa, the Maghreb and the Middle East.

 As a campaigner for women's rights, she has been particularly concerned with the conditions of women under Islam.
 About this topic she wrote Alla scuola dei Taleban ("At the Taliban's school").
 She opposed the 2003 invasion of Iraq.
-At the start of the war she went to Baghdad to cover the bombing of that city, for which work she was awarded the title Cavaliere del Lavoro on her return to Italy.
+At the start of the war, she went to Baghdad to cover the bombing of that city, for which work she was awarded the title Cavaliere del Lavoro on her return to Italy.